pawelc/docs/toread_ml.md

 1997 - On bias, variance, 0/1 - loss, and the curse-of-dimensionality
 1999 - Nonlinear independent component analysis: Existence and uniqueness results 2005 - Triangular transformations of measures
-2006 - Gaussian processes for machine learning
+2006 - An experimental comparison of performance measures for classification 2006 - Gaussian processes for machine learning
 2007 - A Kernel Method for the Two-Sample-Problem
 2007 - An analysis of logistic models: Exponential family connections and online performance